Nueva cajamarca to Lima Bus

 The route from the city of Nueva Cajamarca to Lima is at a distance of 803 mi (1292 km) and it takes about 28 hours of trip by land.
 The transportation company Civa provides bus tickets for this route from s/.
 120 to s/.
 140, depending on the type of service.
 Buses leave from the teminal, located on the heart of the city of Nuevo Cajamarca, at 3:45 p.m., destination to the terminal of Central Lima in the city of Lima.
 The climate in Lima is desert and sub-tropical, with humidity periods and temperatures that average 66 °F (19 °C).

-Why book Nueva cajamarca to Lima bus with redBus?
+Why book a Nueva Cajamarca to Lima bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Nueva cajamarca to Lima.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Nueva Cajamarca to Lima.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 About Nueva Cajamarca

 Nueva Cajamarca is a district located in the Rioja province.
 It is famous because is the first Andean-Amazonian district.
 It was officially created in 1984, but since the 70’s it was a town.
 This district was created due to the migration from Cajamarca and the Amazonian districts.
 Over the years, Nueva Cajamarca became an important city in the San Martin region.
 Its economy is based on agriculture, coffee production, rice and cacao.